 The thread of breath will snap if I come to a halt,

 Stretch the length of this ocean, that I live still.

 As of rote I have kept sipping venom, O People,

-Serve me another potion, that I live still.
+Serve me a different potion, that I live still.

-I have drifted to a slumber on the promenade, Faakir,
+I have paused for a siesta on the promenade, Faakir,

-Hush up the crowd and commotion, that I live still.
+Hush up the gathering commotion, that I live still.